oroinc/documentation/crm/user_guide/activities/emails/create_template.rst

 * |IcClone| Clone

 .. image:: /user_guide/img/emails/manage_templates.jpg
+   :alt: Actions are available for an email template

 You can edit the template details and save a new (cloned and edited) template.